WildEarth Guardians

 Indiscriminate poisons deployed by Wildlife Services kill thousands of animals each year and are also lethal to humans and their companion animals.
 Ostensibly deployed to “protect livestock”, dangerous poisons are simply unnecessary.
 The U.S. Department of Agriculture itself estimates that only .18 percent of the total U.S. cattle inventory and 4 percent of the sheep inventory are killed by carnivores; the real killers of these animals are illness and weather.

-Sodium cyanide M-44s
+Sodium Cyanide M-44s

 Sodium cyanide M-44s, also known as “cyanide bombs”, are devices that spray deadly sodium cyanide into the mouths of unsuspecting canids lured by smelly bait.
 Yet anyone or anything that pulls on the devices can be killed or severely injured by the deadly spray of sodium cyanide, including non-target animals, protected species like wolves, companion animals, and even humans.
 In 2017, M-44s temporarily blinded a child and killed three family dogs in separate incidents in Idaho and Wyoming.